Slot car: Electrical equipment

 Power for most slot car tracks comes from a power pack.
 Power packs contain a transformer, which reduces high voltage house current to a safe 12 to 20V, depending on car type) and usually a rectifier, which changes AC to DC, for cooler running and simpler motors.
 High-capacity lead-acid batteries are sometimes used for hobby slot cars.
 Toy race sets may use dry cell batteries at 3 to 6 volts.

 Controllers ("throttles") vary car speed by modulating the voltage from the power pack.
 They are usually hand-held and attached by wires to the track.
 Besides speed control, modern racing controllers usually feature an adjustable "brake", "coast", and "dial-out".
-Braking works by temporarily connecting the rails together by a switch (or via a resistor for reduced braking); this converts the car's motor into a generator, and the magnetic forces that turned the motor are now slowing it down.
+Braking works by temporarily connecting the rails together by a switch (or via a resistor for reduced braking); that converts the car's motor into a generator, and the magnetic forces that turned the motor are now slowing it down.
 Coast allows a certain amount of power to continue to the track after the driver has "let-off" (which would otherwise cut all power to the car).
 A dial-out allows the driver to limit the maximum power that can reach the car.

 The early rail-car tracks used telegraph keys, model-train rheostats and other improvised means to control car speed.
 The first commercial race sets (1957) used handheld controllers with a thumb-button; like the telegraph key, these were either on or off, requiring the driver to "blip" the throttle for intermediate speeds.
 Later versions had an intermediate speed, and one late version used a buzzer mechanism to provide full-range speed control.